Numerical simulations of inflationary dynamics: slow roll and beyond: Quantum fluctuations during inflation

-Any deviation from the quasi-de Sitter expansion and/or departure from the slow-roll regime $\epsilon_{_H}, \eta_{_H}\ll 1$ that might be triggered by a change in the dynamics of the inflaton field, would lead to interesting observational consequences on small scales.
-In particular if the inflaton potential possesses a near inflection point-like broad feature at some intermediate field values, then the scalar quantum fluctuations corresponding to scales becoming super-Hubble around the time when the inflaton rolls past such features, might receive enough amplification to facilitate the formation of Primordial Black Holes (PBHs) upon their Hubble re-entry during the radiative epoch.

-We note that, there are a plethora of possible features that would lead to deviation from standard scale-invariant power spectrum \cite{Karam:2022nym}.
-However, in this paper we will only focus on potentials with a tiny local bump/dip like feature \cite{Mishra_2019_PBH} in order to illustrate the efficiency of our numerical analysis.
+A variety of possible small-scale features have been proposed in the recent literature which can induce a significant departure from the standard scale-invariant power spectrum, see Ref.~\cite{Karam:2022nym}.
+However, in this work we will primarily focus on potentials with a tiny local bump/dip like feature \cite{Mishra_2019_PBH} in order to illustrate the efficiency of our numerical analysis.
 Our code can be used to simulate a number of different types of features in the inflaton potential.

-PBH formation requires the enhancement of the inflationary power spectrum by roughly a factor of $10^7$ within less than 40 e-folds of expansion (on scales smaller than the pivot scale $k_*$) as illustrated in figure \ref{fig:Prim_PS_PBH}.
-Therefore the quantity $\Delta \ln{\epsilon_H}/\Delta N$, and hence also $|\eta_H|$, can grow to become of order unity, thereby violating the second slow-roll condition \cite{Motohashi:2017kbs}.
-In fact the second Hubble slow-roll parameter $|\eta_H|$ becomes larger than unity even though $\epsilon_H$ itself remains much smaller than unity.
-As a result, equation (\ref{eq:As_slow-roll}) can no longer be trusted to compute the power spectrum and one must determine $P_{\cal R}$ by numerically integrating the Mukhanov-Sasaki equation (\ref{eq:MS}).
+PBH formation requires the amplification of the inflationary power spectrum by roughly a factor of $10^7$ within less than 40 e-folds of expansion (on smaller primordial scales, $k \gg k_*$) as illustrated in Fig.~\ref{fig:Prim_PS_PBH}.
+Therefore the quantity $|\Delta \ln{\epsilon_H}|/\Delta N$, and hence also $|\eta_H|$, can grow to become of order unity, which violates the second slow-roll condition, as originally pointed out in Ref.~\cite{Motohashi:2017kbs}.
+In particular, the second Hubble slow-roll parameter $|\eta_H|$ becomes larger than unity, even though the first slow-roll parameter $\epsilon_H$ remains to be much smaller than unity.
+As a result, we can not use the slow-roll approximated formula in Eq.~(\ref{eq:As_slow-roll}) to compute the scalar power spectrum.
+When slow-roll is violated, one must determine $P_{\zeta}$ by numerically integrating\footnote{For analytical approach, see Refs.~\cite{Joy:2007na,Hazra:2014goa,Hazra:2021eqk,Ozsoy:2019lyy,Mishra:2023lhe,Tasinato:2023ukp}.} the Mukhanov-Sasaki Eq.~(\ref{eq:MS}).